Image Not Found

 Do I know the people who did it?

 Let's say I am not surprised.
 Let's say ideas travel.
-Let's say they travel through articles, through conferences, through coffees, and sometimes they travel from one painted hole on one street to another painted hole on another street, in another country, a year later.
+Let's say they travel through articles, through conferences, through coffees, and sometimes they travel from one painted hole on one street to another painted hole on another street, a year later.
 Let's say I might have a personal reason to smile at this particular news segment.

 I will not say more than that.